LaunchCode-Education-Archived/skills-front-end/assignments/word-up/README.md

 That is how we want our program to behave.
 Each word submission object should contain a `.word` property, and *eventually* should also contain a `.isRealWord` property, after a brief delay.
 The first part is already done for you (go look at the `addNewWordSubmission` function again to see the code).
 But the second part is your job: you must add a `.isRealWord` property to the objects that don't already have them.

 Let's finally turn to the task at hand.
 You are inside the `success` callback of the AJAX call to Pearson.
-You have just received the response for some particular word (let's continue pretending it is `"chunk"`), and you even you know the answer now (either `true` or `false`), assuming you did the previous TODO.
+You have just received the response for some particular word (let's continue pretending it is `"chunk"`), and you even know the answer now (either `true` or `false`), assuming you did the previous TODO.
 Your current `model.wordSubmissions` is a list of objects, most of which contain two properties, but at least one (the one we care about, whose `.word` property is `"chunk"`) does not yet contain a `.isRealWord` property.
 Your job is to find that list entry, and set its `.isRealWord` property to the correct answer (in this case, `true`).

 In coding terms, you simply need to iterate over the list of submissions, and for each submission, check if its `.word` property is equal to the string in question.
 If so, assign the correct value to its `.isRealWord` property.